workshopper/i18n-it-all/exercises/01_dynamic_output/problem.en.md

 ---

 ISO standardized language codes under the [ISO 639] system.
 In this exercise we use two-letter [ISO 639-1] language codes.
-These language codes technically does not contain every possible language that exists but in practice, all the common languages are specified.
+At the moment only 184 languages are specified this means that very minor languages are not covered by this standard.
+In practice that is almost never a problem.
 In the ISO 639 specification `de` stands for german, `en` for english, etc.

 Lets be more specific!
 The language codes can come with [ISO 3166-1]